School Science Lessons

 Catalpol

-Catalpol, C15H22O10, catalpinoside, de(p-hydroxybenzoyl),catalposide, iridoid glucoside, organic molecular entity, metabolite, diuretic, laxative.
+Catalpol, C15H22O10, catalpinoside, de(p-hydroxybenzoyl),catalposide, iridoid glucoside, organic molecular entity, diuretic, laxative.

 It occurs in Catalpa, Veronica, Plantago, and in Buddleja.